DefangLabs/samples/samples/sailsjs-postgres/README.md

 ## Development

 For development, we use a Postgres container.
 The Postgres container is defined in the `compose.dev.yaml` file.
-The Hasura container is defined in the `compose.yaml` file, with some overrides in the `compose.dev.yaml` file so it can correctly connect to the development database container.
+The Neon postgres container is defined in the `compose.yaml` file, with some overrides in the `compose.dev.yaml` file so it can correctly connects to the development database container.
 To start your own, please have the env variables, POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB, and SESSION_SECRET ready.

 To start the development environment, run: docker compose -f compose.dev.yaml up --build